-As I have said in earlier blogs it is essential for your mental health that you do something for you as often as you can.
-Putting everyone else’s needs ahead of your own is exhausting and life sucking.
-Yes, hopefully you will let things go this summer and play with your kids but still you will be very tired at the end of every day.
+As I have said in earlier blogs, it is essential for your mental health to do something for yourself as often as possible.
+Putting everyone else’s needs ahead of your own is exhausting and life-sucking.
+Yes, hopefully, you will let things go this summer and play with your kids, but still, you will be very tired at the end of every day.

 So schedule something that you love to do.
 Take a yoga class, volunteer at the local hospital, go on a date with your partner.
 Whatever it is that takes you out of your life as a mother and reminds you about the woman that you are.

 #5 – Eat A Lot of Ice Cream:

 Come on!
 It’s summer.
 And if there was ever a time to eat ice cream, this is it.

 Keep a box of popsicles in the freezer, all different flavors.
 Make a regular trip to the local ice cream spot and try a different flavor each time.
 Maybe even have a sundae.